10 Creative Ways to Save That You May Have Never Considered

 1. Meal Plan!

-Along with Tiffany’s Meal plan consider the following areas to save on food:
+Consider the following other areas to save on food:

 - Search your local newspaper for coupons and specials.
 This might sound like common sense, but you’d be amazed at how many people just throw these away without looking at them.